 District Forester, Kama Ross provides free assistance through the Forestry Assistance Program (FAP) to encourage and enable landowners to more actively manage their woodlands.
 DOWNLOAD THE PDF TO READ THE FULL ARTICLE WITH ALL OF THE INFORMATION.

-Township residents wishing to burn falls leaves generally need a burn permit.
-For the Upper Peninsula and northern Lower Peninsula, residents can visit Michigan.gov/Burn Permit or call 866-922-BURN to find out whether burning is currently allowed by the Department of Natural Resources (DNR).
-Southern Lower Peninsula residents can obtain burn permits from their local government or fire department.
-For responsible burning information, contact Paul Rogers at (616) 260-8406.
+The Department of Natural Resources (DNR) reminds those burning leaves, or anything else, will first need to check if weather conditions and/or materials being incinerated require a permit.
+Checking out permitting is easy.
+For the Upper Peninsula and Northern Lower Peninsula, residents can visit Michigan.gov/Burn Permit or call 866-922-BURN to find out whether burning is currently allowed by the DNR.
+This process is a little different from the "downstaters" because all Southern Lower Peninsula residents can obtain burn permits from their local government or fire department.
+For any questions regarding responsible burning information, call (616) 260-8406.